Cyberlorians/Articles/AADCCloudSync-Hardened.md

 #### Step9: Install "AADConnectProvisioningAgentSetup.exe", which you just downloaded.

+Connect to AzureAD with hybrid AAD role account.
 Customize the installation and chose "Use custom gMSA", enter the gMSA created earlier.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/cloudsyncsetup1.png)

+Connect to Active Directory with EnterpriseAdmin account>Confirm and hit next.
+The installation should have been successful.
+Again, if any issues it was becasue of the -KerberosEncryptionType but you would know that was not working during the PowerShell script installation.